ducakar/TextureReplacer/README.md

 i.e. head texture files should begin with `kerbalHead` and can optionally be inside a subdirectory.

-Suit textures' names are the same as for personalised Kerbals, but each suit must reside in its own directory:
+Suit textures' names are identical as for the personalised Kerbals but each suit must reside in its own directory:

     GameData/TextureReplacer/